-It was around the year 956 AD that King Edgar granted the Manor of Boringdon & Wembury to St Peter of Plympton, so naturally Boringdon manor belonged to the priory until the dissolution of the monasteries in 1539 by Henry VIII.
-Boringdon Manor became crown property & Henry VIII granted it to his courtier Thomas Wriothesley, the Earl of Southampton, who was a favourite of the king.
+It was around the year 956 AD that King Edgar granted the Manor of Boringdon & Wembury to St Peter of Plympton, so naturally, Boringdon manor belonged to the priory until the dissolution of the monasteries in 1539 by Henry VIII.
+Boringdon Manor became Crown property and Henry VIII granted it to his courtier Thomas Wriothesley, the Earl of Southampton, who was a favourite of the King.

-Work on the Manor was completed in 1587 and it was in the year that John Parker gave a great banquet in honour of his old sea faring friend Sir Francis Drake, to celebrate the sea dogs' well planned raid on the Spanish fleet in Cadiz Harbour.
+Work on the Manor was completed in 1587 and it was in this year that John Parker gave a great banquet in honour of his old seafaring friend Sir Francis Drake, to celebrate the sea dogs' well-planned raid on the Spanish fleet in Cadiz Harbour.
 Many distinguished guests were present at the banquet, Drakes Uncle Sir Hawkins Richard Grenville, Sir Walter Raleigh and William Parker (brother of John Parker) who became Lord Mayor of Plymouth and was most distinguished of the Caribbean Pirateers.

-All visitors to Boringdon Hall will immediately notice the great mantle above the fire place in the Great Hall depicting the coat of arms of King James I. It bears the date 1640 and is ornamented with the figures Peace and Plenty.
+All visitors to Boringdon Hall will immediately notice the great mantle above the fireplace in the Great Hall depicting the coat of arms of King James I. It bears the date 1640 and is ornamented with the figures Peace and Plenty.
 The Parkers were loyal to King Charles and in 1642 civil war broke out.
-It was during the civil war that Cromwell’s Round Head Forces destroyed the missing part of Boringdon Hall.
+It was during the civil war that Cromwell’s Round Head Forces destroyed the part of Boringdon Hall that is now missing.
 The house was then confiscated and the large family fortune was lost.

-When King Charles II was restored to the throne in 1660 the Parker’s were rewarded for their loyalty so house and fortune were returned to them.
-By the end of the century the wealth of the Parker family had increased considerably and in 1712 they purchased Saltram House, which they enlarged and remodelled to their own needs.
-The family moved in, 1750 and this was the early beginnings of Boringdon’s decline.
-Still owned by the Parker family as recently as 1920 it was used only as a humble farmhouse.
+When King Charles II was restored to the throne in 1660 the Parkers were rewarded for their loyalty and house and fortune were returned.
+By the end of the century, the wealth of the Parker family had increased considerably and in 1712 they purchased Saltram House, which they enlarged and remodelled to their own needs.
+The family moved in 1750 and this was the early beginnings of Boringdon’s decline.
+Still owned by the Parker family as recently as 1920, it was used only as a humble farmhouse.
 In modern times many owners have come and gone including the National Trust.
 At one time the whole property could have been purchased for little more than £5,000.